Designations Congruent with Things: Chapter 9

 “No, Newton,” Hermann snaps.
 “I am fifty percent you, which is intolerable.
 Furthermore, you are fifty percent me with no discernible problems and enough flawless integration of two sets of discordant memories to be able to locate my sherry, but evidently not enough to know that it’s there because it should be stored in a in a cool, dark place to prevent oxidation.
 You peasant.
 Are you not a chemist, amongst other things?
 You realize it’s embarrassing to have so many degrees, don’t you?
 It makes you look intellectually indecisive and dubiously employable.”

 “First of all, I am a little bit indecisive, except for when I’m so so so right about things, which is most of the time.
 Second of all, tell me, Doctor Gottlieb, how easy do you think it is to get a post-doc position and apply for governmental funding at the age of fourteen?
-No one is giving the fourteen-year old whose uncle drives him to his research in progress job-talk the sweet two point three million dollar startup package, okay?
-Are you jealous of how awesomely I am adapting to being, mnemonically speaking, fifty percent you?
+No one is giving the fourteen-year old whose department chair drives him to his research in progress job-talk the sweet two point three million dollar startup package, okay?
+Are you jealous of how awesomely I’m adapting to being, mnemonically speaking, fifty percent you?
 Because you’re not usually one for critiquing educational excesses,” Newton says.

 “No,” Hermann replies, in a stiff way that translates to “absolutely.”
 “I’m in no way jealous.
 I disapprove, but that is not the same thing.”